kg-construct/rml-cc/section/considerations.md

 In the case of an RDF list, this is the node that is the subject of the first `rdf:first` predicate.

 The [examples section](#gatherinsubject) demonstrates how a gather map can be used within a subject map.

+### Valid RDF and well-formedness of Collections and Containers

+The mapping language proposed here guarantees the generation of valid RDF.
+However, the well-formedness of RDF collections and containers is up to the one creating and managing the mappings.
+An RML processor with support for gather maps may include a validator for collections and containers, but this is not required.

+In this section, we provide an example of a mapping that generates valid RDF but ill-formed lists.